NC-State-Libraries-Workshops/ncsu_apprentice/_units/getting_started.md

 This is called **Memory** because it primarily deals with content that lives in your computer's memory or RAM.
 Technically speaking it goes away when you closer RStudio or turn off your computer.
-However, RStudio seems to load some back into memory when you reload your project (pretty handy!).

 * **_Environment:_** displays all the variables, functions and data currently active in your memory.
 If you type `a <- 42` into your console, you will